serverlessworkflow/specification/specification.md

 </details>

-State data filters can be used to filter the states data input and output.
+State data filters can be used to filter the state's data input and output.

 The state data filters `input` property expression is applied when the workflow transitions to the current state and receives its data input.
 It can be used to select only data that is needed and disregard what is not needed.